phyletica/lab-protocols/pcr-kapa.md

 # KAPA HiFi PCR protocol

+Protocol for the amplification of DNA fragments > 1500 bp in size or for preparation of genomic libraries.

 1. Get Primers, dNTPs, and KAPA HiFi Fidelity Buffer (5X) from freezer and thaw.

 2. Label 8-well PCR tube strips with sample IDs, date, project name, and locus name.